Demian's Gamebook Web Page

 Users Who Own This Item: Alatar001, andyr, Ardennes, Arkadia, auximenes, B0N0V0X, bigcobra, bookwormjeff, Crazyscotsman, CSquared, Cyan, dArtagnan, dave2002a, EegahInc, Erikwinslow, Ffghtermedic, fraze, fushek, Himynameistony, horrorbusiness, Hugues, jdreller, karalynn, katzcollection, Khellendros, killagarilla, kinderstef, knginatl, LordJR, marnaudo, mattender, mlvoss, momaw27, nelsondesign, Nomad, Pseudo_Intellectual, Seizure, Sheridan77, spragmatic, utfanatic, Yalius, zat

-Users Who Want This Item: bonhomme, dancadera, exaquint (1st), hanbaoge, hoops4ever, Lambchop, lek, MacbthPSW, NEMO, PlanewalkerGroup (Seeking a 1st printing in Near-Fine or better condition.), Randomdays, Ryuran333, snakefire77, stock, ThisIslandEarth, Trachalio (Used to own), twar, Von Scotty, waktool, Wyld
+Users Who Want This Item: bonhomme, dancadera, exaquint (1st), hanbaoge, hoops4ever, Lambchop, lek, MacbthPSW, NEMO, PlanewalkerGroup (Seeking a 1st printing in Near-Fine or better condition.), Randomdays, RodAyllon, Ryuran333, snakefire77, stock, ThisIslandEarth, Trachalio (Used to own), twar, Von Scotty, waktool, Wyld

 Users with Extra Copies: kinderstef